 Not sure who your MLA is?
 You can look them up here:

 Share your encouragement with your School Board and School Admin Staff

-Send a letter or email, or call your local School Board to let them know you are supportive of the Guidelines.
+Send a letter or email, or call your local School Board to let them know you are supportive of GSAs and the Guidelines.
 You can also talk to your children’s teachers and school admin staff to let them know you support the Guidelines.